abdfnx/gh-resto/README.md

 # gh-resto - the github extension of [**resto**](https://github.com/abdfnx/resto)

-> CLI app can send pretty HTTP & API requests from your terminal with GUI.
+> a CLI app can send pretty HTTP & API requests with TUI

 this is the the github extension of [**resto**](https://github.com/abdfnx/resto), for more details refer to [**resto**](https://github.com/abdfnx/resto) repo